-If you're surprised–and you're wondering why these places are kind of a big deal–keep reading.
-We'll tell you what makes each of these 10 places in Ohio are growing like weeds–but first, a bit about our methodology.
+If you're surprised--and you're wondering why these places are kind of a big deal--keep reading.
+We'll tell you what makes each of these 10 places in Ohio are growing like weeds.

-How We Measured The Fastest Growing Cities In Buckeye State
+How We Measured The Fastest Growing Cities In the Buckeye State for 2020

 - Population in 2010

 - Growth rate from 2010 to Current (The latest available data which came out in Dec 2018)

 We ranked all 250 Ohio cities with a population over 5,000 people from highest growth rate to lowest.

 The city with the highest growth rate during this time was crowned the fastest growing city in the Buckeye State.